 Eating the skin is not only acceptable but is an integral part of the dish.
 Just make sure to scrub the potatoes thoroughly before baking to remove any dirt or debris, and you’ll have a tasty and satisfying treat with both the skin and the loaded toppings.
 Enjoy!

-While loaded potato skins can be a delicious and satisfying treat, they are generally considered a comfort food and can be high in calories, fat, and sodium due to the cheese, bacon and other toppings such as sour cream.
 However, they also offer some nutritional benefits: Potatoes are a good source of vitamins (such as vitamin C and B vitamins), minerals (like potassium), and dietary fiber.
 They provide energy and can contribute to a feeling of fullness.
 Toppings like bacon and cheese contribute protein to the dish, which is essential for muscle health and overall body function.

 Despite these benefits, it’s important to be mindful of portion sizes and the overall balance of your diet.
 As with any food, moderation and balance are key.

 Loaded potato skins are a versatile dish that pair well with a whole whack of things!
-Here are some ideas for what pairs well with potato skins: sour cream, ranch dressing, blue cheese dressing, guacamole, fresh tomato salsa, mango salsa, chopped fresh herbs such as parsley, dill, basil or cilantro, diced tomatoes, sliced jalapeƱos, sliced pickles (surprisingly good combo!!!), pickled onions or, my all time favourite pairing, a nice steaming hot bowl of chili!
+Here are some ideas for what pairs well with potato skins: sour cream, ranch dressing, blue cheese dressing, guacamole, fresh tomato salsa, mango salsa, chopped fresh herbs such as parsley, dill, basil, or cilantro, diced tomatoes, sliced jalapeños, sliced pickles (surprisingly good combo!!!), pickled onions or, my all time favourite pairing, a nice steaming hot bowl of chili!

 LOADED POTATO SKINS